Preston: top 3 things to do

 Preston: getting around

 Take a coach to Preston and you can start exploring straight away.
-On the way, you’ll enjoy onboard extras like free WiFi and a 20kg luggage allowance, all included in the price of your megabus ticket.
-For more information on what else to expect, take a look at our onboard facilities page.
+On the way, you’ll usually enjoy onboard extras like free WiFi* and a 20kg luggage allowance, all included in the price of your megabus ticket.
+For more information on what else to expect, take a look at our on board facilities.

 Preston is a very compact city, so most attractions are easy to walk to.
 The shopping centres, museums and restaurants are all clustered around the city centre, so walking is usually the quickest option.
 Or, if you prefer, there’s an extensive network of buses to speed up your journey.
 Visiting the University of Central Lancashire?
 From the main bus station, it’s either a 20-minute walk or a 5-minute bus ride on the number 61 bus.